 Warm water may also help the salt dissolve into the water more easily.
 Better dissolving of salt might be ideal if you’re using coarse sea salts or kosher salts instead of finer iodized or table salts.
 You can use any type of salt for salt water gargles.

 Gargle the water in the back of your throat for as long as you can handle.
 Then, swish the water around the mouth and teeth afterward.
 Spitting it out into a sink is recommended when you’re finished.
 However, it can be swallowed.

 In the case of infections, spitting out salt water is considered better at keeping the infection at bay.
 Be careful if doing multiple mouth rinses per day and swallowing too much salt water, as it can dehydrate you.

 Gargling at least twice a day is recommended.
 You can safely gargle many more times than that, too.

 If you’d like to improve the taste, try adding:

-For children and adults who are comfortable with them, salt water gargles can be great and successful home remedies.
+For children over 6 and adults who are comfortable with them, salt water gargles can be great and successful home remedies.

-They’re especially supported by doctors and clinicians to help with pain and inflammation of a sore throat.
-As an extra, they could help prevent and relieve certain oral bacterial and viral infections, colds, flus, and strep throat.
+They’re especially supported by doctors and clinicians as ways to help with the pain and inflammation of a sore throat.
+As an extra bonus, they could also help prevent and relieve certain oral bacterial and viral infections, colds, flus, and strep throat.

 Marginally, salt water gargles could also be helpful for allergies, canker sores, and improving oral health.
 Best of all, salt water gargles are shown to be very safe and time-honored treatments.
 They’re also very easy to prepare at home.